VLTI observations of the Orion Belt stars: I. eps Orionis: Observational data

-Both runs were performed in service mode.
-Such data should enable us to fit stars' angular diameters and angular positions with up to 10-microarcsecond accuracy.

-For observations with GRAVITY, we requested 12 concatenations, each including 2 observing blocks (OBs), science target and calibrator (CAL-SCI).
-Each concatenation lasted 1\,h; thus, we obtained observations on four different nights for each target, 12 hours of observations in total, We chose the extended configuration, which made these observations possible for the first time, and the high spectrometer resolution.
-The observations (snapshots) were in on-axis mode, with automatic fringe tracking, adaptive optics with Coude guiding, and standard calibration.
-For $\delta$ and $\sigma$\,Ori, we set the Wollaston spectrometer out and for $\zeta$\,Ori, in.
-Otherwise, the brightest object $\zeta$\,Ori would be saturated.
-All our three targets were very bright; therefore, we used the auxiliary telescopes (ATs) and allowed for the worst weather conditions when observations are possible, which were a seeing $<$1.4\,arcsecs, variable sky with thin cirrus, and an air mass of 1.6.
+For observations with GRAVITY, we requested 12 concatenations, each including two observing blocks, science target and calibrator (CAL-SCI).
+Each concatenation lasted 1\,h; thus, we obtained observations on four different nights for each target, 12 hours of observations in total.
+All our three targets were very bright; therefore, we used the auxiliary telescopes (ATs) with the extended configuration, which made these observations possible for the first time.
+We also permitted observations under the poorest conditions that still allow data acquisition; namely, a seeing of $<$1.4\,arcsec, variable sky with thin cirrus, and an air mass of 1.6.
+We chose the spectrometer with a high spectral resolution.
+The observations (time series) were carried out in single on-axis mode, with automatic fringe tracking, adaptive optics with Coude guiding, and standard calibration.
+For $\delta$ and $\sigma$~Ori, we set the Wollaston spectrometer out and for $\zeta$~Ori, in.
+Otherwise, the brightest object $\zeta$~Ori would be saturating the instrument camera.